 The information retrieval and document classification technologies [1] are indispensable for efficient use of various documents on the Web.
 Most existing classification systems were designed to group documents according to categories[5].
-Such systems do not take document suitability for specialists into consideration, therefore, both types of documents, for specialists, and those not for specialists, respectively, are mixed in their classification results.
+Such systems do not take document suitability for specialists into consideration, therefore, both types of documents, for specialists, and those not for specialists, respectively, are included in their classification results.
+Then, a user needs to select documents matched to one's knowledge.

-In order to solve this problem, a classification which asks a user to select documents matched to one's knowledge, is needed.
-Thus, we propose a Web-search results classification system which uses the measure of document suitability for specialists.
-The existing systems use the content similarity between some documents, but our system does not use it.
+To cope with this problem, we propose a Websearch results classification system which uses the measure of document suitability for specialists.
+The conventional classification systems use the content similarity between some documents, but our system does not use it.
 Therefore, our system cannot group documents according to categories.